← Back to blog

 Non-amplification: spectral_norm(matrix) <= 1.0

-What this means for the trust farmer: trust earned in Context A that transfers to Context B is subtracted from Context A's effective influence.
-The total trust budget is conserved.
+What this means for the trust farmer: the normalization conserves the trust budget rather than minting it, so trust earned in Context A that transfers to Context B is subtracted from Context A's effective influence.
 You cannot farm trust in one easy context and then spend it in a sensitive context without depleting your trust in the easy context.
+But the binding causal barrier is not the normalization.
+It is the hard minimum gate — effective coherence is capped at the weakest current signal — together with the asymptotic accumulator (QAC) that makes each marginal unit of trust progressively harder to earn.

-The spectral norm constraint is the key.
+The conservative normalization keeps the mixing step from rescaling trust upward; it presents redistribution in a non-expansive, conserved form.
 In a conventional permission system, if you earn admin rights in one domain, you have admin rights.
 Full stop.
-In CCF, trust that flows through the mixing matrix is attenuated.
-The mixing matrix cannot amplify.
-It can only redistribute, and the redistribution is bounded by the min-cut weight between context clusters.
+In CCF, what the agent can actually act on is held to the min-gate floor, and the mixing step only redistributes within that conserved budget — bounded by the min-cut weight between context clusters.

 The Min-Cut Isolation